 This state once had the mockingbird as its state bird, but changed it to the wren in 1948.

 South Carolina loves the wren (specifically the Carolina wren) so much, it’s featured prominently on their state quarter.
-Killing the Carolina wren in this state is a misdemeanor offence.
+Killing the Carolina wren in this state is a misdemeanor offense.

 You can hear the cries of the common loon (which is a bird, not a local crazy person) across the many lakes in the state that named it the official bird in 1961.